KennethCNg/Draft/README.md

 ### Getting Started

 1. Install dependencies by running `bundle install`
-2. Create and seed your database by running `bundle exec rails db:create db:migrate db:seed`
+2. Create and seed your database by running `bundle exec rake db:create db:migrate db:seed`
 3. Start your server by running `bundle exec rails s`
 4. Go to `http://localhost:3000/api/:sport_name/` (sport_name currently only works for basketball, baseball, and football)